 The work involves removing and relocating both water and gas pipes and also some finishing off work such as plastering and decorating.

-Expect a typical combi boiler, in a new location, to cost you around £2500 this work will take between two days and two and a half days to complete, depending on location.
+Expect a typical combi boiler, in a new location, to cost you around £2500 this work will take between one and a half days and two and a half days to complete, depending on location.